amaboh/amaboh/README.md

 ## 🚀 About Me
 I'm a Data Science professional with a experience in financial analytics and reporting.
-Google certified Data engineer with a Masters in Data Science & Analytics with a focus on Machine Learning and High-Performance Computing and holds an MSc in Finance.
+Google certified Data engineer with a Masters in Data Science and MSc in Finance.
 Skilled in leveraging technologies such as Python, R, SQL, PySpark, Kafka, and Tableau to create data-driven solutions.